nirmalparmarphd/microDSC_error_prediction/README.md

 # microDSC_error_prediction
 ML model based on the Decision Tree Regressor algorithm to predict an error (deviation) in the isobaric heat capacity measurement (at 298~K) by microDSC that may arise due to an inappropriate amount of the sample or/and calibration standard material

->The error prediction accuracy of the ML model is '99.5 %'
+>The error prediction accuracy of the ML model over the test data is '97.84 %'

 # Direction
 Use python file 'error_pred_example.py' file to predict the error in heat capacity measurement